230 Feet of BOLD OCEANFRONT Property on 2-1/2 Acres For Sale

 Recently, the New York Times printed an article stating that there is no more oceanfront property available on this coast – focusing mostly on the Downeast area of Maine.
 They suggested that the newest trend would be to stretch out into New Brunswick where there was still oceanfront land available.

 It is no secret to those that live here that this is the finest lot that Campobello Island has to offer.
 It is truly spectacular!

-If you are running in the Bay Of Fundy International Marathon on June 23rd, 2013 or if you are one of the many volunteers for this historic event, the thought of owning a cottage on this Island paradise will certainly be going through your mind.
+If you are running in the Bay of Fundy International Marathon or if you are one of the many volunteers for this historic event, the thought of owning a cottage on this Island paradise will certainly be going through your mind.
 But you can stop dreaming about that cottage and take the first step toward ownership, which is the actual land to build on.

-The price for this 2.5 acre parcel has just been reduced to $199,000 (US) for cash buyers.
-Or, we will provide owner financing at a slightly higher price to a qualified buyer with the following terms: $90,000 down; Balance of $129,000 on a 30-year fixed, owner-financed note @ 4.375% with a 5-year balloon payment.
-If you are interested in owning this magnificent property, feel free to give us a call at 207-470-0090 or send us an email at info@myCampobello.com.
+The price for this 2.5 acre parcel has just been reduced to $152,000 (US) or $199,000 (CAD) for cash buyers.
+If you are interested in owning this magnificent property, please call Anne-Marie Eustace with Keller Williams Capital Realty at 506-271-5129 or send an email to firstname.lastname@example.org.

 Taxes are broken down into three (3) fees – National, Provincial & Local.
 When totaled, the taxes are quite low – under $1000 (US$) or $826 Canadian for 2016.
 The HOA fees for for 2016 are under $100 per year or approximately $80 Canadian per year